 One of the worst incarnations of Dead Cells was the infamous Baguette update but Motion Twin mostly kept the players happy which resulted in 95 per cent of them leaving positive reviews on Steam.

-The icing on the cake is that Motion Twin didn't really have to do all those updates over the years since this is a one time purchase kind of game, not one that fleeces players with offers of red dots that cost $1 .
+The icing on the cake is that Motion Twin didn't really have to do all those updates over the years since this is a one time purchase kind of game, not one that fleeces players with offers of .
 Even the expansion content was added free of charge and the only additional purchase the players could buy was the soundtrack in order to further support the developers.

 But not to digress further, the previous paragraphs already painted the picture of that Dead Cells' lifespan consisted of a pile of updates that even put the developers in a conundrum about the game's future - they have to stop at some point as to not warp Dead Cells into something unrecognisable.